The Gold Club

-After 25 years of service, you qualify for membership of a very special club indeed.
+After 25 years of employment, you qualify for membership in a very special club.

-I have run into many people who have spent years at Atlas Copco, and left for various reasons, and they all have one thing to say, and that is that they have never experienced quite the same kind of spirit in a company as they did at Atlas Copco.
+I have run into many people who have spent years at Atlas Copco but left for various reasons.
+They all have one thing to say, and that is that they have never experienced quite the same kind of spirit in a company as they did at Atlas Copco.